AntonS-bio/EnviroAmpDesigner/README.md

   "snp_specificity": Number between 0 and 100.
 Sometimes, there are no SNPs that perfectly separate genotypes or perhaps very few such SNPs, but without viable primers.
 This allows to relax specificity of SNPs that define genotypes.

-  "snp_sensitivity": Number between 0 and 100, Same as "snp_specificity", only sentivity.
+  "snp_sensitivity": Number between 0 and 100, Same as "snp_specificity", only sensitivity.

   "gts_with_few_snps": by default, EnviroAmpDesigner attempts to capture multiple genotypes with a single primer by targeting closely located genotype defining SNPs, but for some genotypes this may produce suboptimal results.
-This options forses the tool to use all SNPs for genotypes specified here.
+This options forces the tool to use all SNPs for genotypes specified here.
 Eg. if the tool should use all SNPs for genotypes 3.2.1, 2.4.9, and 4.3.1 the field should be  ["3.2.1", "2.4.9", "4.3.1"],

   "flank_len_to_check": Integer >0, but ideally >500.
 This is the length of region upstream and downstream of genotype defining SNPs that will be checked for homologues among off-target organisms.